 I am happy to announce I have completed my final bird of Birdtober 2021, a chance for artists of Instagram to show off and/or improve their bird art skills for each day of the month of October.
 This challenge came from a super talented Texas artist who has my gratitude for the inspiration and education: Andrea Holmes, whose web site is linked here.
 She brought awareness to the TCA Texas Lights Out for Wildlife campaign, which encourages turning off non-essential lights from overnight during the four months of peak migration, September, October, April, and May.
 More information can be found at tcatexas.org.

-If you are interested in purchasing any of my encaustic birds done on 3 inch wood ornaments, you can find the bulk of them at Valley Art Center’s Gift Shop in Chagrin Falls, Ohio.
-They will be for sale there for the next few months at $24 each, plus sales tax.
+If you are interested in purchasing any of my encaustic birds done on 3 inch wood ornaments, you can find the remaining few in my Etsy shop linked here.
 Encaustic is something that is far more interesting to experience in person.
 It has a glow, texture, and scent you obviously don’t glean online.

 Here are the 31 birds, keep in mind the photos are in descending order: